Pscheidl/enum-collections/README.md

 ### EnumTable

-Enum Map is a special case of a Hash Map, with better **computational complexity** guarantees and overall **performance**.
+EnumTable is a special case of a Hash Map, with better **computational complexity** guarantees and overall **performance**.
 Initialized with default values, can NOT differentiate between missing values and values actually set.

 ```rust